Frith: Culture

 In Anglo-Saxon and post-Anglo-Saxon culture, the term has a considerably broader scope and meaning.
 Frith has a great deal to do not only with the state of peace but also with the nature of social relationships conducive to peace.
 Moreover, it has strong associations with stability and security.

 The word friþgeard, meaning "asylum, sanctuary" was used for sacrosanct areas.
 A friþgeard would then be any enclosed area given over to the worship of the gods.
 Seating oneself on a frith-stool was sometimes a requirement for claiming sanctuary in certain English churches.

 Frith is also used in the context of fealty, as an expression of the relationship between a lord and his people.

 Frith is inextricably related to the state of kinship, which is perhaps the strongest indicator of frith.
 In this respect, the word can be coterminous with another significant Anglo-Saxon root-word, sib (from which the word 'sibling' is derived) - indeed the two are frequently interchanged.
 In this context, frith goes further than expressing blood ties, and encompasses all the concomitant benefits and duties which kinship engenders.

-Frith also has a legal significance: peace was effectively maintained in Anglo-Saxon times by the frith-guild, an early manifestation of summary justice.
+As early as the rule of Æthelstan in 930 AD, frith-guilds were responsible for maintaining the peace under law in England, particularly in London.
+Later, this concept expanded to a sort of mutual defence, such as in Berwick-upon-Tweed.

 In the post-conquest poem Rime of King William, a deorfrið (literally animal-frith) referred to one of the royal forests set up by William the Conqueror, probably the New Forest.
 Stefan Jurasinski argued that frið here could have carried the legal notion of protection (Latin: pax).